-Black lights are not that different from your everyday light bulbs other than the color.
-The biggest difference between regular lights and black lights is that they emit most of their light waves outside of human sight of the ultraviolet part of the spectrum.
+Ever seen a black light and wondered how it works?
+Other than color, black lights are not that different from your everyday light bulbs.
+The biggest difference between regular lights and UV black lights is that they emit most of their light waves outside of the ultraviolet part of the spectrum that humans can see.

-Did you know the UV inside of the bulb is a source of Radiation but want harm your eye’s or skin when used responsibly?
-When used accessibly it can destroy the vitamin A in your skin.
-So use UV Responsibly.
+Did you know the UV inside of the black bulb is a source of radiation but won’t harm your eyes or skin when used responsibly?
+When used excessively, it can destroy vitamin A in your skin, so don’t use black lights too frequently.

 Indoor garden sound cool?
-Well it can be with a black lights.
-The black light or UV light used in them acts as an artificial sunlight for the plants and allows it to still complete its photosynthesis.
-Unfortunately these it doesn’t give it enough minerals needed to reproduce.
-Most of the time linear fluorescent black light bulbs are used for effect.
+Well, it can be with a black light.
+Black lights used in indoor gardens act as artificial sunlight for the plants and allow them to complete photosynthesis.
+Unfortunately, this light doesn’t give enough minerals for plants to reproduce.
+Most of the time, linear fluorescent black light bulbs are used.

 Ever seen your fish glow?
-With a black light you can.
-Clown fish, Neon Tetras, and Platinum Angel fish all glow better because of their white tent.
-Black lights should not be used to heat your fish tank.
-The Black light UV could be harmful to the fish.
-It’s least harmful in the 315 to 380nm range, but should not stay on the fish for too long.
-It’s only safe to use in small doses.
-Such as one or two hours a day.
+With a black light, you can!
+Clownfish, neon tetras, and platinum angelfish all glow better because of their white tent.
+However, they should not be used to heat your fish tank because black light UV bulbs could be harmful to the fish.
+They are least harmful in the 315 to 380nm range, but should not stay on the fish for too long.
+Black lights are only safe to use near fish in small doses, such as one or two hours a day.

-Halloween Fun Fact: Did you know that black light are one of the more popular purchases for decorating bowling alleys, haunted houses and Halloween parties?
-If you need black lights...we have them.
-SHOP NOW!
+Black lights can be a fun addition, especially if you are using them for special occasions.
+Here’s a bonus Halloween fun fact: Did you know that black lights are one of the more popular purchases for decorating bowling alleys, haunted houses, and Halloween parties?